-We observe that the random Fourier feature model trained with resampling effectively performs denoising across all tested noise-to-signal ratios—$0.25\%$, $1.0\%$, and $4.0\%$, corresponding to standard deviations $s=0.025$, $0.05$, and $0.1$, respectively.
-The model achieves a relative generalization error approximately one order of magnitude smaller than the corresponding NSR values.
+The random Fourier feature model trained with resampling effectively performs denoising across all tested noise-to-signal ratios, $0.25\%$, $1.0\%$, and $4.0\%$, corresponding to standard deviations $s=0.025$, $0.05$, and $0.1$, respectively.
+The model achieves a relative generalization error of approximately one order of magnitude smaller than the corresponding NSR values.
 Moreover, the model exhibits good scalability with respect to the number of nodes $K$ under mild noise levels.
-Under high noise levels, the generalization error continues to decrease as the training dataset size $J$ grows.
+Under high noise levels, the generalization error continues to decrease as the training dataset size $J$ increases.